gitmathub/dasilva-surfcamp-11ty/src/pages/en/surroundings/dino-parque.md

 ## Dino Parque Lourinha

-Nem Dino mal entspannt ins Maul schauen?
-Dann eintauchen in die Dinowelt im Dinopark Lourinha und über die lebensgroßen detailgetreuen Nachbildungen staunen!
-Ein must have für Kids und Dinofans.
+Looking Nem Dino relaxed in the mouth?
+Then immerse yourself in the dinosaur world in Dinopark Lourinha and marvel at the life-size, detailed replicas!
+A must-have for kids and dino fans.

 Web: [www.dinoparque.pt](https://www.dinoparque.pt)